Three Ways We Can Help Create Intimate Events Post-Covid

-Rolling devices can assist with food service as well
+3. Use our rolling devices to assist with food service

 Mingling of guests on the event floor may not be practical or advisable.
 It is likely there will be a host of guidelines concerning food service.
 To assist with this we would suggest our Buffet Train devices.